Medical Sharps Disposal

 Syringe exchange programs:

 Sharps users can exchange their used needles for new needles.
 Exchange programs are usually operated by community organizations, which properly dispose of the used needles collected at exchange sites.
 Sharps users can safely exchange used needles for new needles.
-Contact the North American Syringe Exchange Network at 253-272-4857 or online at www.nasen.org.
+Call the North American Syringe Exchange Network at 253-272-4857.

 Home needle destruction devices: